kibook/s1kd-tools/tools/s1kd-newdm/README.md

     responsiblePartnerCompany    khzae.net
     securityClassification       01

-Alternatively, the 'defaults' file can be written using an XML format, containing a root element `defaults` with child elements `default` which each have an attribute `ident` and an attribute `value`.
+Alternatively, the `.defaults` file can be written using an XML format, containing a root element `defaults` with child elements `default` which each have an attribute `ident` and an attribute `value`.

     <?xml version="1.0"?>
     <defaults>